msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Taking the bus is much less expensive than owning and maintaining a car, especially when accounting for insurance, gas, and parking.
 King County Metro Transit monthly passes (ORCA Cards) cost around $100 USD/month, or $1.2k/year.

+Depending on where you live, driving may be more convenient or even a necessity, but many cities have good enough bus service and walkability that you can get around as easily without a car.
+While I've been in Seattle or Vancouver I haven't seen the need to buy a car, and probably won't for some time.

 _Frugal subtotal: $12k/year for fixed housing + $4.2k/year for food and alcohol + $1.2k/year for transit = $17.4/year_

 _Semi-frugal subtotal: $12k/year for fixed housing + $9.6k/year for food and alcohol + $1.2k/year for transit = $22.8k/year_